dsaltares/advent-of-code/README.md

 ### 🎄 Instructions

-Make sure you're using the right node version.
-14 is recommended but you can just:
+Make sure you're using the right node version:

 ```
 nvm use